 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no additional cost to you!).
 Read the full disclosure policy here.

-After having visited Vienna a couple of times, including this past winter, there are so many things you need to know about visiting Vienna in December.
+After having visited Vienna a couple of times, including in the winter, there are so many things you need to know about visiting Vienna in December.

 This city is beautiful year-round, but it truly shines in December during the holiday season.
 Twinkling lights cover the city and Christmas markets surround you at every turn.
 If you didn’t believe in magic before, you certainly will after visiting one of Europe’s best cities for Christmas.